Nuclear Medicine Technologist Schools

-Here is an overview of the typical course structure of an accredited NBT program:
+Here is an overview of the typical course structure of an accredited NMT program:

 - Positron Emission Tomography – This course covers all elements of PET, including tomography composition, scintillation crystallization, and time-of-flight imaging.
 Students are also taught how to use PET imaging agents and data analytics.

 - Nuclear chemistry and physics – Students learn why certain nuclides are radioactive, and discuss radiation interactions and decay models.
 They also discover the crucial differences between nuclear and physiological imaging.

 - Radiopharmacy – In this course, students identify the most common nuclear medicine pharmaceuticals and how they interact with patients, in addition to how to prepare and dose these medicines.

 - Radiation biology – Students explore how to identify safe and unsafe levels of radiation, as well as symptoms of radiation exposure.
 Courses may also discuss how cells respond to radiation and how to protect patients from overexposure.

 - Clinical procedures – In this class, students get a strong background in the various purposes and processes of radiation imaging.
 Clinical procedures covered generally include hematology, immunology, blood volume determination, bone densitometry, and nuclear neurology.